unstoppabledomains/dev-docs/d-websites/resolving-dwebsites-in-a-browser.md

 ---
-title: Resolve D-Website in a Browser
+title: Resolving D-Websites in a Browser
 description: >-
   This page reviews different strategies and tools for resolving a decentralized website in a browser.
 ---

+# Resolving D-Websites in a Browser

 It will take some time for the IPFS website transaction to resolve on the blockchain after the transaction is signed with the user’s wallet.
 After the domain records are updated, the decentralized website will resolve in certain browsers and browser extensions.